TimCares/MasterThesis/docs/thesis/experiments/discussion_of_results.typ

 Since we achieve reasonable performance across all tasks, and even outperforming well-known baselines on tasks like WNLI and COCO image retrieval, we consider our approach to be successful.

-Furthermore, it is not realistic to expect the proposed method to outperform the state-of-the-art methods, as they are larger in every aspect: parameters, data, and compute.
-A good impression on where S-SMKE ranks among the vision-language models we repeatedly compare to can be obtained from @vl_models_rank_overview.

 #figure(
   image(
   width: 100%,